aws-samples/no-tears-cluster/USER_GUIDE.md

 The `pcluster` command will help you connect to and reconfigure a scalable, on-demand HPC environment.
 The `aws` command enables interaction with other AWS services, like putting data into S3 Object Storage.

-The Cloud9 environment comes preloaded with AWS Parallel Cluster configurations for Tightly-Coupled and Loosely-Coupled (a.k.a.
-Distributed) jobs.
+The Cloud9 environment comes preloaded with an AWS Parallel Cluster configuration for Tightly-Coupled  jobs.
 Feel free to customize the cluster configurations, including your choice of Scheduler, following the [Parallel Cluster User Guide](https://docs.aws.amazon.com/parallelcluster/latest/ug/aws-parallelcluster-ug.pdf).

 ## 4. Connect to the HPC Environment
 Confirm the name of your AWS Parallel Cluster: